 Click here to read this series from the beginning.

-JOIN THE CONVERSATION: What other ways can repression shut down parts of our psyche?
-How can we care for both SSA and LGBT+ persons?
+JOIN THE CONVERSATION: Share your story with repression.
+For those that have never experienced it, how does this post add additional insight?
 Add your feedback or ideas by clicking the red comments link on the Publishing Bar below.
 You may elect to comment as “Anonymous” if desired.
 Share this article on Facebook, Twitter, Buzz or by email.
 You may review our doctrinal beliefs at http://bit.ly/azho1g.